 The cost of new equipment that we purchase for our rental fleet may increase as a result of a number of factors, including increased raw material costs, such as increases in the cost of steel, which is a primary material used in most of our equipment, scarcity of component parts necessary to manufacture our equipment or inflation generally.

-These increases could materially affect our financial condition or results of operations in future periods if we are not able to pass such cost increases through to our customers.
+Stage V, electric and hybrid equipment have a purchasing cost which is significantly higher than similar equipment using older and less environmentally friendly engines.
+These more costly equipment could materially affect our financial condition or results of operations in future periods if we are not able to pass the cost increase of such equipment through to our customers.
 In addition, changes in customer demand due to changed technology, safety or environmental concerns, regulations, or other factors could cause certain of our existing equipment to become obsolete and require us to purchase new equipment, which would increase our costs.

-A regional or global health pandemic, including the ongoing COVID-19 pandemic, may adversely affect our business and exacerbate other risks discussed within this section.
+A regional or global health pandemic, may adversely affect our business and exacerbate other risks discussed within this section.

 Public health crises, epidemics or pandemics could materially and adversely affect our business.
-For example, in December 2019, a novel strain of coronavirus causing a respiratory disease known as COVID-19 surfaced in Wuhan, China.
+For example, in December 2019, the novel strain of coronavirus causing the respiratory disease COVID-19, surfaced in Wuhan, China.
 The outbreak of COVID-19 was declared by the World Health Organization to be a pandemic in March 2020.
 To combat the COVID-19 pandemic, governments around the world, including in most countries where we operate our activities, imposed restrictive measures, including travel restrictions, curfews, lockdowns, quarantines and shutdowns of businesses and workplaces.
 Such measures have had a material adverse impact on the global economy.
-The economic effects of the COVID-19 pandemic will likely continue to be felt in the coming years.
-In addition, political repercussions of responses to the COVID-19 outbreak by European Union institutions as well as by other countries in the European Union could have complex and hard-to-predict consequences for the future, including a destabilization of the European Union or its institutions or a slow-down or reversal of European integration, already impacted by the exit of the United Kingdom from the European Union effective January 1, 2021.
-It is unclear whether measures taken by European Union institutions, the French government and other governments of the countries in which we operate to contain the COVID-19 pandemic are adequate and effective to achieve containment.

-Although our operations are currently running without significant disruption related to COVID-19, the situation remains uncertain and could change quickly.
 The COVID-19 pandemic caused a downturn in construction, company events, civil engineering and industrial activities and had a significant impact on our revenue during the year ended December 31, 2020.
-To a limited extent, the lingering impacts of the pandemic, as well as other macroeconomic factors, have continued to have an impact on our level of activity in certain regions, including in the Nordic countries and the United Kingdom.
+To a limited extent, the lingering impacts of the pandemic, as well as other macroeconomic factors, have continued to have an impact on our level of activity in certain regions, including in the Nordic countries and the United Kingdom in 2021.
 The worsening of the ongoing pandemic or another economic downturn caused by this or any other public health crisis could materially and adversely affect our business, results of operations or financial condition.